ad-sho-loko/goones/README.md

 # goones
 NES Emulator written in Golang.
-It is a toy project for me.

 ![super-mario-bros](https://github.com/ad-sho-loko/goones/blob/etc/image/img/super-mario-bro.png)

+It is a toy project for me, and the outcome is a implementation that supports

+- works super-mario-bros! (not including rom)
+- mapper0,
+- 1P controller,
+- 6502 emulator,
+- and a simple ppu.

 ## How to run